Kix (band): Early years (1976–1987)

 Their 1983 follow-up, Cool Kids, showcased a more commercial side of the band and included three cover songs.
 Spearheaded by the single "Body Talk", a cover of a 1981 Nick Gilder song, rumors circulated that the song was covered to appease the band's label, who was eager to capture radio airplay.
 Other songs like "Restless Blood" and "Mighty Mouth" fared a little better.
 This album was also the only Kix record to feature guitarist Brad Divens, who replaced Younkins for what would ultimately be a brief departure.

-Eager to recapture the harder rock vibe of their earlier work, and with Younkins having returned to the line-up, Kix partnered with then Ratt and future Warrant producer Beau Hill and hit songwriter Bob Halligan Jr., releasing Midnite Dynamite in 1985.
+Eager to recapture the harder rock vibe of their earlier work, and with Younkins having returned to the lineup, Kix partnered with then Ratt and future Warrant producer Beau Hill and hit songwriter Bob Halligan Jr., releasing Midnite Dynamite in 1985.
 The album spawned two singles: "Midnite Dynamite" reached No. 18, followed by "Cold Shower," which reached No. 23, both on the Hot Mainstream Rock chart.
 Other notable tracks receiving airplay included "Sex" and "Bang Bang (Balls of Fire)".